 The Sunsharing Concept

-Here are some notes for synergising the otherwise competing demands on sunshine (for energy creation and food growing).
+I am an artist, not a scientist, but here are some notes for synergising the otherwise competing demands on sunshine (for energy creation and food growing).
 The idea was prototyped & exhibited at the Kunsternes Hus, Calo, Norway, 1975.
 The concept was also published in Undercurrents Journal, and the prototype model was demonstrated on BBC TV.

 (from notes compiled in 1975)